 - If you drive when you are tired, you risk your life and that of others on the road.

-- In Aotearoa New Zealand in 2020, fatigue was a factor in 21 fatal crashes and 113 serious injury crashes.
+- In Aotearoa New Zealand in 2020, fatigue was a factor in 25 deaths and 113 serious injuries.

 - The more time you drive while tired, the greater the risk you will have a crash.
 However, most fatigue-related crashes happen on trips that are under 2 hours and within 20 minutes of home.